 I have a double major in all-level music education and history which has provided me with quite a bit of practical pedagogical knowledge and training.

 As far as dance-specific training goes, I am a certified (level 4) instructor of 8 Elements, Level 2 Certified instructor of Improv Team Sync, and have completed Dancecraft levels 1 through 3.

 10-class pack: $125

 After being approached by a couple of studios about offering classes and deciding that I would eventually like to share dance in a classroom setting, I sought out an apprenticeship under an established instructor in order to receive formal training and feedback on dance instruction.
 When that teacher retired from dance, she asked that I take over her classes, and I've been teaching since.

 I've worked with dancers ranging in age from mid-teens to mid-seventies with experience ranging from first-time-dancers to established professionals.
-Most of my clients have been women, but I firmly believe that belly dance can be studied, practiced, and performed beautifully by any human with the desire to do so.
+I strongly believe that dance can be studied, practiced, and performed beautifully by any human with the desire to do so.